vitest-dev/vitest/docs/guide/snapshot.md

 When calling `toMatchSnapshot()`, we store all snapshots in a formatted snap file.
 That means we need to escape some characters (namely the double-quote `"` and backtick `` ` ``) in the snapshot string.
 Meanwhile, you might lose the syntax highlighting for the snapshot content (if they are in some language).

-To improve this case, we introduce [`toMatchFileSnapshot()`](/api/expect#tomatchfilesnapshot) to explicitly snapshot in a file.
-This allows you to assign any file extension to the snapshot file, and making them more readable.
+In light of this, we introduced [`toMatchFileSnapshot()`](/api/expect#tomatchfilesnapshot) to explicitly match against a file.
+This allows you to assign any file extension to the snapshot file, and makes them more readable.

 ```ts
 import { expect, it } from 'vitest'